chasefarmer2808/SSDC/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Build and Deployment

+### Travis CI

+This application is currently using the Travis-CI for automated builds and deploys.
+In order to make an actual deploy, a push needs to be made to the master branch.
+This will automatically trigger a build in Travis.
+The build clones the master branch of this repo, does an
+`npm install`, builds the entire app, runs unit and integration tests, and deploys to heroku.
+If the build passes, the live site should be updated with the changes.
+The integration tests and actual deployment only happen on a push to the master branch.
+Builds are kicked off on pushes to ALL branches, but only compilation and unit tests are run.
+The Travis-CI build dashboard for this application can be seen by going [here](https://travis-ci.org/), and signing in with your Github credentials.
+You can only see the dashboard if you are a collaborator of this repository.

+### Heroku

 This application is currently being hosted by Heroku.
 When a feature is ready to be pushed to the live site, you must do the following.
 First, make sure to rebase your code onto the `develop` branch of the repo.
 Do this by checking out the branch with `git checkout develop`, and then